 Lane Wallace has been a successful author and journalist for more than 25 years.
 She was an editor and the first female columnist at Flying magazine, and she currently writes a magazine column called “Core Strength” for Women in Aviation, International.
-In addition, she’s authored six books for NASA, two books on the lessons of adventure, and is nearing completion on her latest book project: Surviving in a Man’s World: The Power of a Woman’s Authentic Voice.
+In addition, she’s authored six books for NASA, two books on the lessons of adventure, and is nearing completion on her latest book project: Core Strength: Being Happy and Having Impact in a World Run by Men.
 For more information on the book, click here.
 She’s also written for numerous national and international publications including The Atlantic, The New York Times, Outside magazine and ForbesLife.

 In addition to her book and magazine work, Lane has also written hundreds of essays on the website she founded in 2009: No Map.
 No Guide.
 No Limits.
 The website focuses on topics related to “The Adventure of Being Yourself,” whether that’s becoming more grounded and self-aware; finding meaning, purpose and passion; embracing exploration; building stronger teams and communities; successfully navigating uncertainty and tough life choices, or simply surviving in a man’s world.